-Quantity Thresholds for Regulation: All new or increased diversions that qualify for an exception to the prohibition on diversions are subject to the regulation regardless of quantity.
+Quantity Thresholds for Regulation:

+All new or increased diversions that qualify for an exception to the prohibition on diversions are subject to the regulation regardless of quantity.
 New or increased withdrawals not otherwise exempt are subject to the permit requirement if they meet the following threshold quantities, established by §1522.12(A) of the ORC: [1] for withdrawals from Lake Erie or a recognized Lake Erie navigation channel, if the new or increased capacity for withdrawal or consumptive use is 2.5 million gallons per day or greater; [2] for withdrawals from any high quality river or stream, if the new or increased capacity for withdrawal or consumptive use is 100,000 gallons per day or greater; [3] for withdrawals from other surface water and ground water, if the new or increased capacity for withdrawal or consumptive use is 1.0 million gallons per day or greater.

-Implementation and Enforcement: The Chief of the Division of Soil & Water Resources, pursuant to §1522.03(B) of the ORC, is required to "Enforce the great lakes-st. Lawrence river basin water resources compact and take appropriate actions to effectuate its purposes and intent."
-Pursuant to §1522.12(A) of the ORC, the Chief has designated the Water Inventory & Planning Program (WIPP) to be responsible for the review and consideration of permit applications for the withdrawal and consumptive use of water within the Lake Erie watershed.
+Implementation and Enforcement:

+Pursuant to §1522.03(B) of the ORC, the Chief of the Division is required to "enforce the great lakes-St. Lawrence river basin water resources compact and take appropriate actions to effectuate its purposes and intent."
+Pursuant to §1522.12(A) of the ORC, the Chief of the Division is responsible for the review and consideration of permit applications for the withdrawal and consumptive use of water within the Lake Erie watershed.

-The WIPP's responsibilities include: collecting and analyzing water withdrawal, diversion, and consumptive use data; developing permit applications; reviewing permit application submittals; making recommendations to the Chief of the Division of Soil & Water Resources for enforcement action for noncompliance with the Compact and Compact-related regulations; and recommending the approval or denial of permits.
-The program works closely with other state, federal and local agencies to gather information on water users in the Lake Erie Basin and to ensure that these agencies are aware of the requirements of the Compact.
+The Division's responsibilities include: collecting and analyzing water withdrawal, diversion, and consumptive use data; developing permit applications; reviewing permit application submittals; making recommendations to the Chief for enforcement action for noncompliance with the Compact and Compact-related regulations; and recommending the approval or denial of permits.
+The Division works closely with other state, federal and local agencies to gather information on water users in the Lake Erie Basin and to ensure that these agencies are aware of the requirements of the Compact.

-Enforcement of the Compact is authorized by §§1522.20-21 of the ORC, under which the ODNR-Division of Soil & Water Resources may issue an order to a person that the chief determines has violated, is violating, or is threatening to violate any provisions of Chapter 1522 of the ORC, rules adopted under it, or permits or orders issued under it.
+Enforcement of the Compact is authorized by §§1522.20-.21 of the ORC, under which the Chief of the Division may issue an order to a person that the Chief determines has violated, is violating, or is threatening to violate any provisions of Chapter 1522 of the ORC, rules adopted under it, or permits or orders issued under it.
 The order shall be effective upon issuance and shall identify the facility where the violation has occurred, is occurring, or is threatened to occur, the specific violation, and actions that the owner or operator of the facility must take to comply with the order.
 The order shall establish a reasonable date by which the owner or operator must comply with the order.
 The Chief may, by order, propose to suspend or revoke a permit issued under Chapter 1522 of the ORC if the chief determines that any term or condition of the permit is being violated.
 The order shall identify the facility where the violation allegedly occurred, describe the nature of the violation, and prescribe what action the permittee may take to bring the facility into compliance with the permit.
-The chief shall fix and specify in the order a reasonable date or time by which the permittee must comply.
-The order shall state that the chief may suspend or revoke the permit if the permittee fails to comply with the order by that date or time.
-If on that date or time the chief finds that the permittee has not complied with the order, the chief may issue a new order suspending or revoking the permit.
+The Chief shall fix and specify in the order a reasonable date or time by which the permittee must comply.
+The order shall state that the Chief may suspend or revoke the permit if the permittee fails to comply with the order by that date or time.
+If on that date or time the Chief finds that the permittee has not complied with the order, the Chief may issue a new order suspending or revoking the permit.